JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/technical_tips/git_phasing.rst

 To go to the new version, you can, for example, create a new local branch:

-``git checkout -b MYB-MNH-V5-7-1 PACK-MNH-V5-7-2``
+``git checkout -b MYB-MNH-V5-7-2 PACK-MNH-V5-7-2``

 .. warning::

-  Does this destroy the user's changes of the code? or just change the sources in the MNH repository and keep the user repository unchanged?
+  So this create a new local branch, does it stil include the user's previous changes?
 Should we say to the user that they have to recompile then?

 At any time, you can also check for "uptodate" changes in the Git branch dedicated to the MNH57 version, *even before* the official release of the "bugN+1" bugfix version: